ciscolivelabs/wxcclabguides/Cisco_Live_US/LTRCCT-2013-simplified/LTRCCT-2013/Lab2_Email.md

 <br/>

 ## Step 2.
-Create Email Asset and Register to WebexCC
+Create an Email Asset and Register to WebexCC

 ### 1. Create Email Assest